CpanelInc/tech-MSP/README.md

 - Check if mail IPs are blacklisted
 - Show reverse DNS for mail IPs
 - Check for SPF and DKIM records
+- Check if nobody user is prevented from sending mail.

 **[With --domain option]**